-A. Wood mulch is used around trees, shrubs, landscape plants and flower beds to help reduce weeds, conserve moisture and enhance the natural beauty of the landscape.
+A. Wood mulch is used around trees, shrubs, landscape plants, and flower beds to help reduce weeds, conserve moisture and enhance the natural beauty of the landscape.
 Wood mulch breaks down slowly and adds organic matter to the soil.
 Generally, a mulch layer of two to four inches will reduce weeds, conserve moisture, and increase the attractiveness around shrubs and trees.
-When mulching around trees, remember to keep mulch approximately six inches from the tree trunk.
+When mulching around trees, remember to keep mulch approximately six inches from the trees trunk.

 Q. Approximately how many square feet will ground-wood mulch cover at different depths?Cubic Yard Coverage Table - General Guide

 - 1 c.y. = 324 square feet at 1" depth

 - 1 c.y. = 162 square feet at 2" depth

 - 1 c.y. = 108 square feet at 3" depth

 - 1 c.y. = 81 square feet at 4" depth

 - 1 c.y. = 64 square feet at 5" depth